Type above and press Enter to search. Press Esc to cancel.

 Do a deep clean

 Half of shoppers have avoided a business because it looked dirty from the outside.
 This doesn’t just mean you need to get your front windows washed, although that should be at least a biweekly habit.
-It means digging deep and cleaning less visible areas like the restrooms and under equipment.
+It means digging deep and cleaning less visible areas like restrooms and beneath equipment.

 Explore nontraditional merchandise displays

-Shake up the way you showcase your wares by using nontraditional shelving options.
-Think oak rum barrels, clothes displayed around an old bicycle or second-hand shelves.
+Shake up the ways in which you showcase your wares with nontraditional shelving options.
+Think oak rum barrels, clothes displayed around an old bicycle, or second-hand shelves.

-Remember that 25% of all small businesses fail within their first year.
+Remember, 25% of all small businesses fail within their first year.
 The upside to this is that there are plenty of retail fixtures and paraphernalia circulating at any time.
 Think creatively about how you can use those materials to suit your merchandising needs.
-Even if they don’t seem like a perfect fit at first, it’s amazing what a bit of ingenuity can do.
+Even if they don’t seem perfect initially, it’s amazing what a bit of ingenuity can do.

 Create simple speed bumps

 In retail, speed bumps are designed to do exactly what they do on the road: slow you down.
-Small tables and sales racks make great speed bumps throughout your store.
-Create a theme with each rack and rotate the product on your speed bumps regularly to keep regulars engaged.
+Small tables and sales racks make great speed bumps.
+Create a theme with each rack and rotate product regularly to keep loyal shoppers engaged.

 Design a power wall